 The WG also provides technical support to LAs through WRAP Cymru; it also administers a separate fund for LAs to bid into and to help develop regional infrastructure.

-The Blueprint is currently being updated to reflect all of the improvements made by Welsh LAs since 2011 alongside making it consistent with packaging EPR.
+The Blueprint is currently being updated to reflect the improvements made by Welsh LAs since 2011 alongside making it consistent with packaging EPR.

 The Welsh Workplace Recycling Regulations, which came into force on 6 April 2024, require all businesses and public sector workplaces to separate key recyclable materials in the same way as Welsh households.
 These requirements are completely consistent with EPR.